We may earn income from links in this post. Please read this Disclosure for details.

 According to legend, each November 1st on the night of the Day of the Dead, the ghostly guardians beneath the lake awake to the tolling of the church bells of Janitzio.

-They emerge from the waters and, fanned by the fishermen’s butterfly nets, are coaxed up the steep stairs to the cemetery.
+The ghosts emerge from the waters.
+And, fanned by the breezes created by the fishermen’s butterfly nets, the ghosts are coaxed up the steep stairs to the cemetery.

 As Colleen and I retraced the ghostly route up the slopes of Janitzio, we passed vendors selling charales or charalitos, tiny fish deep-fried, salted and served with salsa and lime.